Structure-wide dark matter density depletion induced by local degeneracies: Fermionic isothermal DM halo

 where $'$ denotes the derivative with respect to $z\equiv r/r_*$.
 The characteristic radius $r_*$ is,

-where $\sigma_v=\sqrt{T_{\rm d}/m_{\rm d}}$ is the (1-D) DM velocity dispersion, $m_{\rm p}=2.4\times10^{24}$\,keV the reduced Planck mass and $\ell_{\rm p}=\frac{1}{m_{\rm p}}=8.2\times10^{-35}$\,m.
+where $\sigma_v=\sqrt{T_{\rm d}/m_{\rm d}}$ is the (1-D) DM velocity dispersion, $m_{\rm p}=\sqrt{\frac{1}{8\pi G}}=2.4\times10^{24}$\,keV the reduced Planck mass and $\ell_{\rm p}=\frac{1}{m_{\rm p}}=8.2\times10^{-35}$\,m.
 Note that $r_*$ is macroscopic for a wide range of massive DM candidates, although still small compared to kpc scales.

-The solutions to Eq.\,\eqref{eq:Delta-differential} are characterized by the central degeneracy, denoted as $\Delta_0$.
-Resultant DM profiles are shown in Figure \ref{fig:mass-profiles} presented as the normalized density versus $r/r_*$ with their values of $\Delta_0$ labeled in curves.
-The profiles obtained are consistent with previous studies \cite{Destri:2012yn,deVega:2013jfy,2013-Destri-DeVega-Sanchez-DMHalo,RAR-2015,2015-Chavanis-Lemou-Mehats,Randall:2016bqw}.
+The solutions to Eq.~\eqref{eq:Delta-differential} are characterized by the central degeneracy, denoted as $\Delta_0$.
+Resultant DM profiles are shown in Figure~\ref{fig:mass-profiles} presented as the normalized density versus $r/r_*$ with their values of $\Delta_0$ labeled on the curves.
+The profiles obtained are consistent with previous studies \citep{Destri:2012yn,deVega:2013jfy,2013-Destri-DeVega-Sanchez-DMHalo,RAR-2015,2015-Chavanis-Lemou-Mehats-II,Randall:2016bqw,Chavanis:2021jds}.
 Two classes of profile are readily identified, one with $\Delta_0<0$ and the other with $\Delta_0>0$.
-Profiles with $\Delta_0<0$ are nothing but the classical cored isothermal sphere obtained by imposing a finite central density \cite{S.W.cosmo.} and suffer unstable gravitational collapse \cite{1990PhR...188..285P}.
+Profiles with $\Delta_0<0$ are nothing but the classical cored isothermal sphere obtained by imposing a finite central density \citep{S.W.cosmo.}.
 Profiles with $\Delta_0>0$ have a high-density but compact inner core followed by a low-density but extended outer core.
-It has been shown that the outer core can explain the individual rotation curve of LSB galaxies \cite{Siutsou:2015}.
-As more cored profiles of dwarf-size galaxies are determined, a universal scaling relation between the core density and radius is reported and supported by increasing observations \cite{2009MNRAS.397.1169D,Burkert:2015-scaling,Salucci:2018hqu}.
-We therefore focus on the properties of the outer core, in particular its relation between density and radius.
+It has been shown that the outer core can explain the individual rotation curve of LSB galaxies \citep{Siutsou:2015}.
+As more cored profiles of dwarf-size galaxies are determined, a universal scaling relation between the core density and radius is reported and supported by increasing observations \citep{2009MNRAS.397.1169D,Burkert:2015-scaling,Salucci:2018hqu}.
+We first further examine the properties of the outer core, in particular its relation between density and radius, then we focus on the sharp density drop feature that leads to such an outer-core region.